leaBroe/BERT_for_antibody_pairing/environments/README.md

 **Usage:** Environment or Next Sentence Prediction (NSP) and MLM fine-tuning with the ProtBERT bfd model.

 ### `OAS_paired_env`
-**Usage:** This environment was used for data preprocessing and clustering tasks.
+**Usage:** This environment was used for data preprocessing and clustering.